 RFID Transceivers Information

-RFID transceivers are products which establish RFID reception and transmission on the same integrated circuit.
+RFID transceivers establish RFID reception and transmission on the same integrated circuit.
 This allows them to reprogram RFID tags.

 RFID transceivers function similarly to RFID readers.
 These devices emit a particular radio frequency signal which is perceived by an RFID tag.
 If the tag is programmed to a compliant frequency, it will emit a return RF signal which includes the tag's protocol, managing organization, asset description, and serial number.
 Transceivers are typically cabled to a programmable logic controller (PLC) or computer via an IO module.
 If the module is programmable, it can be used to provide more comprehensive data to the PLC or computer; the PLC or computer then instructs the RFID transceiver to recode or rewrite the tag if necessary.

 Many tags are programmed with protocol, encryption, or a read/write mode which cannot be changed.
 This prevents the tag from corruption and unauthorized interrogating.
 Some tags allow these specifications to be changed, in which case the RFID transceiver is capable of rewriting the tag's functionality.
-Since the frequency of the tag is directly related to the geometry of the antenna, the frequency which it uses cannot be changed, but the depth of its modulation is adjustable.
-One of the central advantages to an RFID transceiver is the time saved; a module is able to read and rewrite a tag with only one input from the operator.
+Since tag frequency is directly related to antenna geometry, frequency cannot be changed but modulation depth is adjustable.
+One of the chief advantages of an RFID transceiver is the time saved; a module is able to read and rewrite a tag with only one input from the operator.

-RFID transceivers are common in instances where the RFID tag code needs to be frequently changed.
+RFID transceivers are common when RFID tag codes needs frequent changes.
 If used in conjunction with encoded software, customized and secure RFID tags can be made.
-Since the transceiver is capable of reception and transmission, RFID connections which utilize transceivers are better encrypted than those which use RFID readers and tags.
-The applicable range of the transceiver is often limited to within several inches as an applicative feature, not a design constraint.
+Since the transceiver is capable of reception and transmission, RFID connections which use transceivers have better encryption than those which use RFID readers and tags.
+The applicable range of the transceiver is often limited to within several inches as a feature, not a design constraint.

 The accompanying table represents the most common frequencies used by RFID equipment.